The Ralphie Project …

 Ralphie reading hours with the authors could take place at the library and bookstores.

-Book clubs could be formed to share interpretations and reactions to the text.
+Book clubs could be formed to share interpretations of and reactions to the text.

 The books could be used as teaching aids in expanding young readers’ imaginations, historical knowledge, and vocabularies.

-There would also, of course, be merchandise that could be organically included into the Ralphie Project.
+Merchandise could also, of course, be organically included into the Ralphie Project.